Medical Toxicology Foundation Research Award:

 The MTF will support outstanding research and other initiatives that have the potential to reduce the misuse and abuse of prescription drugs, particularly among young people.
 A major goal is to support the development and/or analysis of innovative prevention, treatment, and/or harm reduction strategies.

 The maximum amount of this award is $5,000 for direct costs.
 By policy, the MTF does not cover indirect costs.
-The maximum award period is two years.
+The maximum award period is two years and will be offered again in 2019.

 2015 MTF Prescription Drug Abuse Prevention Award